-A recent state Court of Appeals ruling that overturned a provision allowing Maryland police officers to take DNA from defendants is a setback to public safety, according to Montgomery County Police Chief Thomas Manger.
+A recent state Court of Appeals ruling allowing Maryland police officers to take DNA from defendants is a setback to public safety, according to Montgomery County Police Chief Thomas Manger.

 “These DNA hits enable law enforcement to apprehend repeat offenders that prey upon our citizens, thereby making our communities safer for everyone,” Manger said.